gatsbyjs/gatsby/examples/using-loadable-components/README.md

 First, verify the code-splitting by looking for a JS bundle in the Network tab with the naming pattern: `component--[my-component]-[hash].js`.

 Then, to verify SSR is still working, click the 'All' option in the Network tab and look for the first item `localhost`.
 This is the initial HTML sent by Gatsby.
-Verify that you can see the code-split component in this intial HTML.
+Verify that you can see the code-split component in this initial HTML.

 That's it, happy building! 🎉